 Let’s move from the philosophical to the specific.
 Embrace the reality of remote work and adopt practices that make sense within that context.
 One of the biggest ways you can achieve this is to facilitate as much collaboration as you can.

-For instance, try to create teams such that members of the individual teams are in similar time zones.
+For instance, try to create your remote teams such that members of the individual teams are in similar time zones.
 From there, you can also establish a set of “core hours” during which team members are always available to chat.

 You take this kind of thing for granted in a physically present team that works traditional hours.
 Everyone comes in at 8:30 and leaves at 5:00.
 But you can achieve a good bit of the same effect by just establishing a mutual agreement as to when team members can collaborate.